thiba93/test9/README.md

 - Then, install the dependecies : npm install
 - After this, launch the project : npm run start (for production mode) / npm run dev (for dev mode)

+# How to start the project on mobile ?

+- Make sure you have a emulator phone such as android Studio for example
+- Then navigate to the mobile/ folder
+- After this, install the dependecies : npm install
+- Now, you can launch the project : npm run android (for Android users) / npm run ios (for iPhone users)

 # What's inside the project ?

 - HOME PAGE